kpraays/PrompGent/README.md

 # PrompGent
-This repository is the implementation for the project submitted as part of course COMP545 at McGill University, Winter 2024.
 Built on top of [Weblinx](https://mcgill-nlp.github.io/weblinx/).
 Enhanced prompting for the agent to navigate web tasks.
+This was a collaboration between @kpraays (Aayush Kapur) and @vishvak11 (Vishvak Raghavan).

 ### Description